mahmoud/awesome-python-applications/README.md

 target an audience beyond developers, and share their code in a way that other application developers can copy and learn from.

+**NOTE**: This repo is under heavy development, and should be considered **PRERELEASE**.
+Specifically, this list is being transitioned to being data-driven (see `projects.yaml`, which already contains much more than what's listed below).
+Feel free to open issues, and contributions will be welcomed very soon.
+Thanks for your patience!

 # Audio

 * MusicBrainz Picard